Portland General Electric (NYSE:POR) Issues FY 2021 Earnings Guidance

-Portland General Electric (NYSE:POR) last issued its quarterly earnings results on Thursday, April 29th.
-The utilities provider reported $1.07 EPS for the quarter, topping the consensus estimate of $0.92 by $0.15.
-Portland General Electric had a net margin of 7.67% and a return on equity of 9.97%.
-The firm had revenue of $609.00 million during the quarter, compared to analyst estimates of $533.47 million.
-During the same quarter in the prior year, the business posted $0.91 earnings per share.
-Portland General Electric’s revenue for the quarter was up 6.3% compared to the same quarter last year.
-Equities research analysts expect that Portland General Electric will post 2.67 earnings per share for the current year.
+Portland General Electric (NYSE:POR) last announced its earnings results on Thursday, April 29th.
+The utilities provider reported $1.07 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.92 by $0.15.
+The firm had revenue of $609.00 million for the quarter, compared to the consensus estimate of $533.47 million.
+Portland General Electric had a return on equity of 9.97% and a net margin of 7.67%.
+The business’s quarterly revenue was up 6.3% compared to the same quarter last year.
+During the same period in the previous year, the business earned $0.91 EPS.
+On average, equities research analysts anticipate that Portland General Electric will post 2.67 earnings per share for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, July 15th.
-Shareholders of record on Friday, June 25th will be paid a dividend of $0.09 per share.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, July 15th.
+Shareholders of record on Friday, June 25th will be issued a dividend of $0.09 per share.
+This represents a $0.36 annualized dividend and a yield of 0.72%.
 The ex-dividend date is Thursday, June 24th.
-This represents a $0.36 annualized dividend and a yield of 0.71%.
-Portland General Electric’s dividend payout ratio is currently 68.20%.
+Portland General Electric’s payout ratio is presently 68.20%.

-POR has been the subject of several research reports.
-Williams Capital reiterated a buy rating on shares of Portland General Electric in a research note on Friday, April 23rd.
-TheStreet raised shares of Portland General Electric from a c+ rating to a b rating in a report on Friday, February 19th.
-KeyCorp reaffirmed a sector weight rating on shares of Portland General Electric in a report on Tuesday, April 27th.
-Zacks Investment Research cut shares of Portland General Electric from a hold rating to a sell rating in a report on Tuesday, April 27th.
-Finally, Wells Fargo & Company increased their price objective on shares of Portland General Electric from $45.00 to $52.00 and gave the stock an equal weight rating in a report on Monday, April 26th.
-One investment analyst has rated the stock with a sell rating, six have issued a hold rating and four have issued a buy rating to the company’s stock.
-The stock currently has a consensus rating of Hold and a consensus price target of $44.67.
+Several research firms have recently weighed in on POR.
+Wells Fargo & Company lifted their price objective on Portland General Electric from $45.00 to $52.00 and gave the stock an equal weight rating in a research report on Monday, April 26th.
+KeyCorp reaffirmed a sector weight rating on shares of Portland General Electric in a research report on Tuesday, April 27th.
+The Goldman Sachs Group raised Portland General Electric from a sell rating to a neutral rating and set a $49.00 target price for the company in a research report on Monday, March 22nd.
+Williams Capital reaffirmed a buy rating on shares of Portland General Electric in a research report on Friday, April 23rd.
+Finally, Zacks Investment Research lowered Portland General Electric from a hold rating to a sell rating in a research report on Tuesday, April 27th.
+One analyst has rated the stock with a sell rating, six have given a hold rating and four have given a buy rating to the stock.
+Portland General Electric presently has a consensus rating of Hold and a consensus price target of $44.67.

+In other news, VP Bradley Young Jenkins sold 1,500 shares of the company’s stock in a transaction on Wednesday, May 5th.
+The shares were sold at an average price of $49.69, for a total value of $74,535.00.
+Following the transaction, the vice president now owns 9,873 shares of the company’s stock, valued at $490,589.37.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, Director M Lee Pelton sold 24,500 shares of the company’s stock in a transaction on Thursday, May 6th.
+The stock was sold at an average price of $49.85, for a total transaction of $1,221,325.00.
+Following the completion of the transaction, the director now directly owns 5,105 shares in the company, valued at approximately $254,484.25.
+The disclosure for this sale can be found here.
+Insiders own 0.43% of the company’s stock.

 About Portland General Electric